volca-io/docs/docs/deploying/intro.md

 ## Certificate validation

 Once your name servers have propagated, the certificate that was created when you ran `yarn bootstrap-infra` will automatically be validated.
+This needs to happen before you can proceed with the deployment.
 Note that this might up to a few hours depending on your domain provider.

 To check the verification status of your certificate run: